Looking for an easier way to add professional color effects and creative adjustments to your photos?

 The Pro Contrast filter is used, as the name indicates, to adjust the contrast in an image (though there’s also a slider for correcting color cast)

-While the Correct Color Cast slider does a good job, it’s the Dynamic Contrast slider that’s most important.
+While the Correct Color Cast slider does a good job, the Dynamic Contrast slider is the most important.

 Dynamic Contrast is an advanced slider that adjusts the contrast of each area according to the tone distribution.
 That means that it adjusts different parts of the photo with varying degrees.

 As with any tool, this should be used with care.
-Generally speaking, you want to avoid using a percentage more than 40 or 50.
+Generally speaking, you want to avoid using a percentage over 40 or 50.

 #2Tonal Contrast